-Inside the World's Haunted Libraries: Share Your Story WLA Community Happenings stories and experiences from library workers who have experienced strange or
+Inside the World's Haunted Libraries: Share Your Story

 A librarian at Indiana University Southeast is currently working on a book, Inside the World's Haunted Libraries.
-They are specifically hoping to include personal
+They are specifically hoping to include personal stories and experiences from library workers who have experienced strange or paranormal events in libraries of any type.
+If anyone has a story they'd like to wLA Community Happenings have included in the book, submit your encounter at this brief Google form.